OctopusDeploy/docs/src/pages/docs/deployments/java/error-messages.md

 ## JAVA-HTTPS-ERROR-0005
 Failed to create the keystore file.

-Ensure that the user running the Tentacle service for a Windows target or the SSH account Octopus uses to connect to the Linux or MacOS target has permissions to create a new file, or overwrite the existing file, at the configured path.
+Ensure that the user running the Tentacle service for a Windows target or the SSH account Octopus uses to connect to the Linux or macOS target has permissions to create a new file, or overwrite the existing file, at the configured path.

 ## KEYSTORE-ERROR-0001
 An exception was thrown during the deployment of the Java keystore.